mnot/I-D/rfc5785bis/draft.md

 collisions, both with other such designated "well-known locations" and with pre-existing resources.

 To address this, this memo defines a path prefix in HTTP(S) URIs for these "well-known locations", "/.well-known/".
-Future specifications that need to define a resource for such site-wide metadata can register their use to avoid collisions and minimise impingement upon sites' URI space.
+Future specifications that need to define a resource for such metadata can register their use to avoid collisions and minimise impingement upon origins' URI space.

 Well-known URIs can also be used with other URI schemes, but only when those schemes' definitions explicitly allow it.